 Employer account balances may be subject to a vesting schedule.
 Non-vested account balances forfeited by former employees can be used to reduce employer contributions or be reallocated to active participants.

-The maximum annual amount that may be credited to an employee's account (taking into consideration all defined contribution plans sponsored by the employer) is limited to the lesser of 100% of compensation or $51,000 in 2013 and $52,000 in 2014.
+The maximum annual amount that may be credited to an employee's account (taking into consideration all defined contribution plans sponsored by the employer) is limited to the lesser of 100% of compensation or the defined contribution plan limit.

 The contribution is usually allocated to employees in proportion to compensation and may be allocated using a formula that is integrated with Social Security, resulting in larger contributions for higher paid employees.